 Prof. Dr. Erich Nigg " further information

 Group Members

-Project Leader Dr. Anna Santamaria Margalef

 Research Associate Dr. Fabien Cubizolles

 Postdoctoral Fellows

-Dr. Ana Amaro Meyer Dr. Lukas Cajanek Dr. Dominik Schnerch Dr. Conrad-Eberhard von Schubert
+Dr. Ana Amaro Meyer Dr. Christian Arquint Dr. Dominik Schnerch Dr. Conrad-Eberhard von Schubert

 PhD Students

-Christian Arquint Anna Baron Anna-Maria Gabryjonczyk Patrick Redli
+Anna Baron Anna-Maria Gabryjonczyk Patrick Redli Cristina Vigano

 Administrative Assistant Nadine Iberl

 Technical Associate Elena Nigg-Martignoni

-RESEARCH GROUP JEAN PIETERS

-Role of signal transduction in pathogen persistence and lymphocyte survival introduction
+Research GROUP JEAN PIETERS Role of signal transduction in pathogen persistence and lymphocyte survival

-Our laboratory is investigating signal transduction processes that are involved in the body's immune defense.
-We are pursuing two lines of research: On the one hand, we aim to understand the mechanisms of immune cell activation in order to control pathogen invasion.
-On the other hand, we are interested in elucidating how pathogens cause disease despite the presence of a functioning immune system.
-Together this work may allow a better understanding of the host immune system as well as delineate strategies utilized by pathogens to survive and cause disease.
+Our laboratory is investigating signal transduction processes that are involved in the body's responses towards environmental stimuli.
+One important part of our research aims to understand the mechanisms of immune cell activation.
+Also, we are interested in elucidating how pathogens cause disease despite the presence of a functioning immune system.
+Immune cell activation, as is the case for all eukaryotic cells, strongly depends on the triggering of cell surface receptors in order to transmit signals to diverse signaling pathways that allow the cell to respond appropriately.
+A major aim in the laboratory is to unravel the biochemical and molecular mechanisms involved in such signal transduction.